 Our ability to compete in the highly competitive pharmaceuticals industry depends upon our ability to attract and retain highly qualified managerial, scientific, medical, sales and marketing and other personnel.
 We are highly dependent on our management and scientific personnel.
 The loss of the services of any of these individuals could impede, delay or prevent the successful development of our product pipeline, completion of our planned clinical trials, commercialization of our product candidates or in-licensing or acquisition of new assets and could negatively impact our ability to successfully implement our business plan.
 If we lose the services of any of these individuals, we might not be able to find suitable replacements on a timely basis or at all, and our business could be harmed as a result.
-We maintain "key man" insurance policies on the lives of specific individuals but not on the lives of all critical employees.
-In order to retain valuable employees at our company, in addition to salary and cash incentives, we may provide stock options that vest over time.
-The value to employees of stock options that vest over time will be significantly affected by movements in our stock price that are beyond our control and may at any time be insufficient to counteract offers from other companies.
+In December 2023, two executive officers, including our Chief Financial Officer, and two clinical operations employees resigned.
+On January 25, 2024, we appointed Ms. Callahan as our Senior Vice President and Chief Financial Officer.